aws/aws-app-mesh-examples/walkthroughs/howto-mutual-tls-acm/README.md

 In a basic TLS encryption scenario (for example, when your browser originates an HTTPS connection), the server would present a certificate to any client.
 In Mutual TLS, both the client and the server present a certificate to each other, and both validate the peer's certificate.

 Validation typically involves checking at least that the certificate is signed by a trusted Certificate Authority, and that the certificate is still within its validity period.
-The application (in our case, Envoy) may also choose to validate other aspects of the certificate, such as the Subject Alternative Name identity signed into the certificate.

 In this guide, we will be configuring Envoy proxies using certificates hosted in AWS Secrets Manager, which a modified Envoy image will retrieve during startup.
 We will have a virtual gateway connected to a single backend service.
 Both the gateway and backend proxies will present certificates signed by the same Certificate Authority (CA), though you could choose to use separate CAs.